FlorenceNway/beerStarter-project3/README.md

 - implement from the BrewDog Punk API
 - listing of beers using pagination.
 - show single beer specification in 'quick find' page
+- show ingredients when click to ingredient button
 - show search form in 'pick a beer' page

 ## Installing / Getting started

-- install required gulp npm
+- install required gulp npms
 - include using babel
 - include ES6 compilation